Home Linux Administration How To Install Development Tools In Linux

 If you don't like this method to install the development tools, there is also a script named “mangi script” available to easily setup development environment in DEB based systems such as Ubuntu, Linux Mint and other Ubuntu derivatives.
 For more details, refer the following guide.

-4. Install Development Tools In openSUSE/SUSE
+4. Install Development Tools in openSUSE/SUSE

 To setup development environment in openSUSE and SUSE enterprise, run the following commands as sudo or root user: